Sphere-AI-Lab/poet/README.md

   <br><em>POET's three learning phases: conical shell searching → stable learning → final adjusting.</em>
 </p>

-**Since POEX-X is an efficient version of POET without any approximation involved.
-Our repo will only provide the implementation of POET-X. The original implementation of POET is obsolete.**
+**Because POEX-X is an efficient version of POET without introducing any approximation, our repo will only provide the implementation of POET-X. The original implementation of POET is obsolete.**

 ---